-These documents contain all the essential information about our first call for proposals to apply for a lump sum grant of €45,000 to support emerging energy communities in developing a robust business plan.
+These documents contain all the essential information about our second call for proposals to apply for a grant of €45,000 to support emerging energy communities in developing a robust business plan.
+Applications are open until 5 July 2026.

 Frequently asked questions (FAQs)

-Here you can find answers to the most common questions on the European Energy Communities Facility.
+Here you can find answers to the most common questions on the European Energy Communities Facility and the first call for proposals.
 Do you still have any unresolved questions?
 A team of national experts is available to assist you.

 The context for energy communities has significantly changed since the beginning of this decade.
 Recognising the role of citizens and other local actors in the energy transition, the EU created definitions for energy communities in various legal frameworks, which required national governments to set up supporting frameworks to promote the creation and growth of such initiatives.